Skip to main content

 Created in collaboration with local artists and creatives, the sculpture incorporates colors from the different LGBTQ+ pride flags, each representing a segment of the community.
 The piece sends a loud, clear (and proud) message that all LGBTQ+ visitors are wanted and welcomed warmly in the birthplace of liberty.

-In Plain Sight is on display at Cherry Street Pier through July 15, 2025, after which Visit Philadelphia will move the sculpture to a long-term or permanent home.
+In Plain Sight is currently on display at Cherry Street Pier, before moving to its long-term or permanent home (TBA).

 Where: Cherry Street Pier, 121 N. Christopher Columbus Boulevard, Philadelphia, PA